SafeAILab/RAIN/README.md

 ```

 ## Contact
 Please contact Yuhui Li at yuhui.li@stu.pku.edu.cn if you have any question on the codes.
-Enjoy!
+If you find this repository useful, please consider giving ⭐.